 To do real-time planning, first combine backup planning and continuous planning with short planning windows to lower the burden of real-time planning.
+As time passes, the problem itself changes:

 Real-time planning

 When the problem changes in real-time, the plan is adjusted in real-time.